Isla Holbox: Geography

 75% of the island is made of wild mangroves and empty beaches.

 At the western tip of the island, there is a lagoon called Punta Cocos, where bioluminescence can be observed on dark nights.

 Whale sharks season is from June to September.
 Flamingo season is from April to December.

 Urbanism

 Holbox is a car-free island.
 People drive around in golf carts.
 There are no paved roads on the island.
 The island's many sandy pathways are not recognized and thus indexed on Google Maps.

 Buildings may not be higher than 40 feet.

 Conveniences

-There is no postal service and are no banks on the island.
+There is no postal service and no banks on the island.
 Around 50 restaurants are located on the island (2020), and around 75 hotels.